ibm-cloud-docs/solution-tutorials/getting-started.md

 {: #windows_oc}

 1. Download the OpenShift CLI (`oc`) from https://mirror.openshift.com/pub/openshift-v3/clients/.
 The current default OpenShift version is 3.11.
-1. Move `oc.exe` binary to one directory found in your PATH environment variable.
+1. Move `oc.exe` binary to your PATH.
 1. Verify the installation with:
    ```sh
    oc version